-*Credits earned at other institutions may be transferred in partial fulfillment of the requirements upon approval of the program Director.
+*Credits earned at other institutions may be transferred in partial fulfillment of the requirements upon approval of a program director.
 No more than 12 credit hours (6 upper division) of transferred course work may be applied to the certificate

-Students will participate in supervised internships at university program and advocacy groups, local businesses, human service or government agencies.
+Students may have the opportunity to participate in supervised internships at university program and advocacy groups, local businesses, human service or government agencies.
 Internships will focus on lesbian, gay, bisexual, transgender or queer issues, such as anti-violence programs, educational outreach, and civil rights initiatives.
 To register for the internship class, please fill out the A&S internship application: http://www.colorado.edu/advising/policies-procedures/forms-petitions.
-Bring completed form (with all required signatures) to Alicia Turchette at the Women and Gender Studies office, Hazel Gates Woodruff Cottage.
-Note: The Gender & Sexuality Center at CU Boulder sponsors 5 LGBTQ internships.
-Contact LGBTQ@colorado.edu for more information.
+Email form to firstname.lastname@example.org.

-Self-directed research project in LGBTQ studies supervised by a faculty member and approved by one of the Co-Directors of the LGBT Studies Certificate Program
+Self-directed research project in LGBTQ studies supervised by a faculty member and approved by one of the co-directors of the LGBTQ Studies Certificate Program